-Prints out operating summaries for the Synchronous Line Adaptor (SLA).
+Prints out operating summaries for the Synchronous Line Adaptor (SLA) i.e. the EIA board or the CommProc.
 For each line, the number of packets successfully sent and received on that line is printed, followed by the number of instances of three types of errors: CRC (Cyclical Redundancy Check) errors, Sync errors (bit synchronization was lost), and Control sequence errors.
 The total number of errors should be much less than one percent of the packets successfully received.
 If a high error rate occurs on a single in-use line (whose state is "Up"), the line or modem is suspect, whereas if frequent errors occur on all lines (or particularly on "Looped back" lines), the SLA interface is suspect.